celestiaorg/CIPs/cips/notes/cdc-14.md

 ## Overview

-- Lemongrass hard fork ([CIP-17](../cip-17.md)) final release expected by end of week, to be deployed on Arabica testnet in early August
+- Lemongrass breaking network upgrade ([CIP-17](../cip-17.md)) final release expected by end of week, to be deployed on Arabica testnet in early August
 - [CIP-21](../cip-21.md) (blob with verified signers) in Last Call stage, integration with celestia-app in progress
 - [CIP-22](../cip-22.md) (remove `IndexWrapper`) moved to review status, discussion on potential impacts
 - [CIP-23](../cip-23.md) (coordinated prevote time) introduced to solve inconsistent block times, prototype expected in 1-2 weeks
 - Celestia state machine v3 to include author blobs and delayed voting features, with potential upgrade system refactor

-## Lemongrass hard fork update
+## Lemongrass breaking network upgrade

 - Final release of celestia-app v2.0.0 expected by end of week
 - To be incorporated into celestia-node v0.16.0 (tentative)